-- 3.1.70 Variable Speed Compressor.
-A compressor that has capability of varying its rotational speed in non-discrete stages or steps from low to full using an inverter or variable frequency drive. - 3.1.70.1 Boost Compressor Speed (Boost).
-A speed faster than Full Compressor Speed, as specified by the manufacturer, at which the unit will operate to achieve increased capacity.
-The Boost Compressor Speed for heating mode tests may be the same or different from the cooling mode value. - 3.1.70.2 Full Compressor Speed (Full).
-The speed as specified by the manufacturer at which the unit operates at full load test conditions.
-The Full Compressor Speed for heating mode tests may be the same or different from the cooling mode value. - 3.1.70.3 Intermediate Compressor Speed (Int). - 3.1.70.3.1 For Multi-split Systems.
-The speed as specified by the manufacturer that falls within one-fourth and three-fourths of the difference between the Low Compressor Speed and Full Compressor Speed for both cooling and heating, separately. - 3.1.70.3.2 For All Other Variable Stage Systems.
-Low Compressor Speed plus one-third of the difference between Low Compressor Speed and Full Compressor Speed with a tolerance of plus 5% or the next higher inverter frequency step. - 3.1.70.4 Low Compressor Speed (Low).
-The speed as specified by the manufacturer at which the unit operates at low load test conditions.
+3.1.77 Variable Speed Compressor.
+A compressor that has capability of varying its rotational speed in non-discrete stages or steps from low to full using an inverter or variable frequency drive.

+3.1.77.1 Boost Compressor Speed (Boost).
+A speed faster than Full Compressor Speed, as Specified by the manufacturer, at which the unit will operate to achieve increased capacity.
+The Boost Compressor Speed for heating mode tests may be the same or different from the cooling mode value.
+Also applies to Triple-capacity, Northern Heat Pumps.

+3.1.77.2 Full Compressor Speed (Full).
+The speed as Specified by the manufacturer at which the unit operates at full load test conditions.
+The Full Compressor Speed for heating mode tests may be the same or different from the cooling mode value.

+3.1.77.3 Intermediate Compressor Speed (Int).

+3.1.77.3.1 For Multi-split Systems.
+The speed as Specified by the manufacturer that falls within one-fourth and three-fourths of the difference between the Low Compressor Speed and Full Compressor Speed for both cooling and heating, separately.

+3.1.77.3.2 For All Other Variable Stage Systems.
+Low Compressor Speed plus one-third of the difference between Low Compressor Speed and Full Compressor Speed with a tolerance of plus 5% or the next higher inverter frequency step.

+3.1.77.4 Low Compressor Speed (Low).
+The speed as Specified by the manufacturer at which the unit operates at low load test conditions.
 The Low Compressor Speed for heating mode tests may be the same or different from the cooling mode value.

-3.1.70.5 Nominal Compressor Speed (Nom).
-A heating mode compressor speed equivalent to no lower than Full Compressor Speed in cooling, under the condition that H12 rated capacity is less than A2 rated Cooling Capacity.

-Note: Nominal Compressor Speed is not directly connected to Nominal Capacity.
+3.1.78 Wall-mount Blower Coil System.
+A ducted split system air conditioner or heat pump for which all of the following apply:

+3.1.78.1 The outdoor unit has a certified cooling capacity less than or equal to 36,000 Btu/h.
+3.1.78.2 The indoor unit(s) is/are shipped with manufacturer-supplied installation instructions that stipulate mounting only by:

+3.1.78.2.1 Securing the back side of the unit to a wall within the conditioned space, or

+3.1.78.2.2 Securing the unit to adjacent wall studs or in an enclosure, such as a closet, such that the indoor unit's front face is flush with a wall in the conditioned space.

+3.1.78.3 Has front air return without ductwork and is not capable of horizontal air discharge.

+3.1.78.4 Has a height no more than 45 in, a depth (perpendicular to the wall) no more than 22 in (including tubing connections), and a width no more than 24 in (parallel to the wall).

-- 3.1.71 Water-cooled Air-conditioner.
-An air-conditioner which uses water as the medium to absorb heat in order to condense refrigerant. - 3.1.72 Wet-coil Test.
-A test conducted at test conditions that typically cause water vapor to condense on the test unit evaporator coil. - 3.2 Acronyms. - 3.2.1 AEDM.
+3.1.79 Wet-coil Test.
+A test conducted at test conditions that typically cause water vapor to condense on the test unit evaporator coil.

+- 3.2 Acronyms. - 3.2.1 AEDM.
 Alternative Efficiency Determination Method. - 3.2.2 AHRI.
 Air-Conditioning, Heating, and Refrigeration Institute. - 3.2.3 ASHRAE.
 American Society of Heating, Refrigerating and Air-Conditioning Engineers. - 3.2.4 CFR.
-Code of Federal Regulations.
+Code of Federal Regulations. - 3.2.5 ESP.
+External Static Pressure.